 Our third and final recording explores working with others in a way that promotes organisational wellbeing.

 We will offer provocations related to: complex system networks and interdependencies at work, the notion of ripple effect, a map of consciousness, “time to think” concept and the butterfly effect.
 The provocations will be accompanied with a proposition of a practical application of a new approach to your colleagues and stakeholders to promote wellbeing.
 We will suggest considering the level of consciousness when having conversations with others, listening with your ears, eyes and hearts and implementing small acts of kindness

-Following on from the Organisational Wellbeing Everyday Ways of Working recorded resources series, this interactive reflective session will be held Monday 4 July, 11:00 - 13:00 BST.
+Following on from the Organisational Wellbeing Everyday Ways of Working recorded resources series, we held an interactive reflective session on 4 July.

-Participants will have an opportunity to discuss their progress through the programme, share good practice and ask more questions about ways of working that enhance wellbeing.
+Participants had the opportunity to discuss their progress through the programme, share good practice and ask more questions about ways of working that enhance wellbeing.

 Adams, R., 2020.
 UK universities switching to online lectures and exams, UK: Guardian.